Aviation and Aerospace to Indonesia

 Indonesian government regulates all aviation-related activities under Aviation Act Number 1 Year 2009.
 Detailed technical procedures to obtain necessary certification and operation requirements are highlighted in the civil aviation safety regulation (CASR):

 - CASR 135 Air Operations Certification for Commuter and Charter Air Carriers

 - CASR 121 Air Operations Certification and Operating Requirements Domestic, Flag and Supplemental Air Carrier

 - CASR 141 Air Operations Certification and Operating Requirement for Pilots Schools

 Marketing your products and services

 Indonesia’s aviation industry and manufacturing base is concentrated in Java and Batam.
-For distribution of components and parts, Austrade can assist in connecting companies to Tier 1 and Tier 2 suppliers in market.
+For distribution of components and parts, Austrade can assist in connecting companies to Tier 1 and Tier 2 distributors in market.